thm-mni-ii/JooMDD/docu/eJSLGuide.md

     }
 }
 ```
 Pages require at least one entity as reference, which will then be represented in the view.
-If desired, the table `representatin columns` of the view can be specified.
+If desired, the table `representation columns` of the view can be specified.
 However, this step is optional - If no columns specified, all entity attributes will be shown as columns.
 If required, you can specify `filters` for the fields, which later can be used as part of the Seach Tools (filters).

 To enable interaction between views, `links` can be specified.
 All you need is to specify the target page and the field which will act as link.
 In the example above, the participant's `Name` field is used as link to the `Participant` page, which is a details page (see below).
 The eJSL language provides static and context links, whereas context links allow the definition of request parameters.
 In the example above the participants name is specified as request parameter for the link.
 So, it will be used as GET parameter for the link(additionally to an autogenerated ID parameter).